-Quest for Meaning and Understanding is an academic course designed to establish a strong foundation of interdisciplinary learning and to empower students to effectively engage in the adventure of higher education.
-Components of this course encourage the critical examination of diverse ideas from diverse sources in a value based, applied liberal arts curriculum.
-There are four "quests" intertwined in this course: the quest for understanding our personal identity and calling, the quest for understanding diversity, the quest for engaging in community and the quest for understanding and learning through the liberal arts.
+Quest for Meaning and Understanding is an academic course designed to establish a strong foundation of interdisciplinary learning and to empower students to engage effectively in the adventure of higher education.
+Components of this course encourage the critical examination of diverse ideas using multiple "ways of seeing" in a value based, applied liberal arts curriculum.